Automattic/jetpack/tools/docker/README.md

 Anything you put in `.env` overrides values in `default.env`.
 You should modify all the password fields for security, for example.

+**Note**: in older versions of docker-compose (earlier than 1.28), you'll need to place that file at the root of the monorepo.

 ## Quick start

 Once you're all set with the above, spin up the containers: